Ferretly-International/External-API-Samples/README.md

-# External-API-Samples
+# External API Samples

-Documentation and sample code for using the Ferretly External API
+The Ferretly External API can be used by systems integrators to interface with the Ferretly ecosystem.